Bond Upgrade and Downgrade Defined

 Performance Factors Leading to a Downgrade

 Agencies base their bond ratings on several factors, one of the most important being the risk of default, the issuer's failure to make scheduled interest and principal payments.
-Other factors that the ratings agencies consider are:
+Other factors that the rating agencies consider are:

-- A deterioration in the issuer’s balance sheet, such as falling cash balances and/or rising debt
+- A deterioration in the issuer’s balance sheet, such as falling cash balances and/or rising debt.

 - The issuer's declining ability to service its debt with cash remaining from revenues after expenses have been deducted.